Racial Justice Initiative

 - Of the Large-Cap 3000 companies, only 26% made statements in reference to George Floyd’s murder.
 Of these, 67% were posted on their websites; 33% on social media

-- 22% of the Large-Cap 3000 companies have made a statement, or completed an action, which referenced their CEO accepting responsibility to further racial equity
+- 24% of the Large-Cap 3000 companies have made a statement, or completed a public action, which referenced their CEO accepting responsibility to further racial equity

 - 17% of the Large-Cap 3000 companies that made a statement named victims of police violence